Haven-Rau/Pokemon_Catching_Adventure/README.md

 Catch Pokémon, return them to Professor Oak’s laboratory, and survive encounters with wild Pokémon and hostile opponents along the way!

 (This is a text-based Python game focused on recreating the main catching experience of the Pokémon games.
-I implemented OG music, characters, and sound effects to make the it feel like you're playing the original games on the Gameboy.
-It features realistic mechanics like IV_formula calculations, weighted catch rates, and Pokedex building.
+I implemented OG music, characters, and sound effects reminiscent of the original games on the Gameboy.
+The game features realistic mechanics like IV_formula calculations, weighted catch rates, and Pokedex building.
 Please let me know what you think!
 I'd appreciate feedback of any kind.)
 ![gengar1-ezgif com-resize (1)](https://github.com/user-attachments/assets/ecd27be5-3fa4-4dbd-b321-55d6be2f9ae6)